 - Offender Is Out of the State – If the offender leaves the state, you will be unable to serve them a notice of process.
 In the case of absent offenders, the deadline only starts counting when they come back into the state.

-Regardless of your specific situation, starting your case early is ideal.
+Regardless of your specific situation, starting your premises liability case early is ideal.
 The earlier you start, the easier it will be to gather evidence to prove your claim.
 Insurance companies often use delays as a reason to dispute or deny claims.
-By starting as soon as possible, you give yourself an advantage.
+By starting as soon as possible, you give yourself an advantage in securing a fair settlement.

 Newark Premises Liability FAQ

-If you have any other specific questions about premises accident insurance claims or liability for property injuries, contact us today.
+If you have any other specific questions about premises liability accident insurance claims or liability for property injuries, contact our Newark premises liability lawyers today.

 Are There Special Rules for Filing a Claim Against the City of Newark?